 UMass Amherst’s online master’s in sports management program covers core business topics such as corporate finance, organizational strategies, and human resource management.
 With the guidance of a faculty advisor, students also take three classes of their choice in a focus area.
 Although the program does not require a capstone project, degree candidates (especially those who wish to work as researchers and analysts) can pursue self-directed research.

-The University of Massachusetts - Amherst is regionally accredited by the New England Association of Schools and Colleges (NEASC).
+The University of Massachusetts - Amherst is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).
 The Isenberg School of Management receives specialized accreditation from the Association to Advance Collegiate Schools of Business (AACSB).

 9. Virginia Commonwealth University